eojreyem/hivelogger/README.md

 2. Run 'ionic capacitor build'
 3. Open the android directory in Android Studio

-Since I'm developing in WSL2 I needed to follow these instructions to run on my Android phone. https://learn.microsoft.com/en-us/windows/wsl/connect-usb#attach-a-usb-device
+Since I'm developing in WSL2 I needed to follow these instructions to run on my Android phone.
+Make sure you are on Windows 11 in order to support nested virtualization. https://learn.microsoft.com/en-us/windows/wsl/connect-usb#attach-a-usb-device